danwing/metadata/draft-rw-flow-metadata.md

 [[

-* Reliable subchannel packets that are loss-intolerant can be transmitted using proactive measures to avoid loss (eg. double retransmission, FEC) based on the priority bits.
+* Reliable subchannel packets that are loss-intolerant can be transmitted using proactive measures to avoid loss (eg. double retransmission, FEC).
-* Loss-tolerant packets can be forwarded or sent duplicates based on the priority flags – for key frames in graphics/Multimedia.
+* Loss-tolerant packets can be forwarded or sent duplicates based on the don't care flags – for key frames in graphics/Multimedia.
 * These packets can contain the same CID but different sequence numbers (listed in 1 – either IP ID or custom sequence numbers) and can be used to update the QoS measurement for each multiple transmits.

-Dan wonders: Why signal "Metadata = 1/0" at all, if we never signal MD=0?
-Or is MD=0 how one would 'clear' a setting??

 ]]

 # Host to Network Metadata

-## Priority

-Priority indicates the relative importance of this packet, within that UDP 4-tuple.
-The 'low priority' means 'worse than non-signaled packets', which allows signaling only those packets which need to be prioritized below un-signaled packets.

-When signaled in binary, the Priority bit is 0 for low priority, 1 for normal priority, 2 for medium priority, and 2 for high priority.

-When signaled in JSON, it is encoded as name "priority" and one of the values "low", "normal", "medium" or "high".

 ## Reliable/Unreliable

-Reliable packets are intended to be treated like TCP packets:  the host will re-transmit the packet until it is successfully received or the sender gives up, typically many seconds or minutes later.
+Reliable packets are intended to be treated like TCP packets:  The host will re-transmit the packet until it is successfully received or the sender gives up, typically many seconds or minutes later.
 Thus the network SHOULD make attempts to deliver this packet, otherwise the end-host will send it again, incurring additional delay for the end user (harming end user experience) and causing more traffic on the network overall.

-When signaled in binary, the Reliable bit is set (1).
+* When signaled in binary, the Reliable bit is set (1).

-When signaled in JSON, it is encoded as name "reliable" and value "true".
+* When signaled in JSON, it is encoded as name "reliable" and value "true".

 Unreliable packets are expected to experience some loss, and are not re-transmitted by the application because a re-transmission would take too long to be useful for the receiver.
 For example if the receiver's